dwave-examples/job-shop-scheduling/README.md

 #### Objective

-Our objective is to minimize the makespan `w`, which is the completion time of the machine that finishes last:
+The objective is to minimize the makespan `w`, which is the completion time of the machine that finishes last:

 ```